Albrtito/ObsidianNotes/02 - Atomic/20240523 - 131714 - Exercises - Submission 6.2 - Semantic theory in predicate calculus.md

 + Q(y) is false

 If we look in a domain D= {a} with free variable y = a we need for Q(y) to equal 0 while Q(a) equals 1.
 This is impossible.
-However in a domain of two elements we can surely do this.
+However in a domain of two elements we can surely find a counterexample: